ch-stark/gitops-rbac-example/blog/blog.md

 ### RHACM-Cluster-Admin

-This RHACM-Cluster-Admin has all rights to do whatever you can configure in ACM.
+This RHACM-Cluster-Admin has all rights to do whatever you can configure in RHACM.
 It is similar to a Cluster-Admin with some  restrictions

 You can see the [ClusterRole](https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml) granting RHACM Cluster-Admin rights.